cschladetsch/GoTracer/Readme.md

 # GoTracer

 GoTracer is a concurrent ray tracing renderer implemented in Go.
-It demonstrates the power of Go's concurrency features while producing visually appealing 3D renderings.
+It demonstrates the power of Go's concurrency.

+Also, why even.

 ## Sample